What is Muscular Dystrophy?

-A: He may start talking and walking late.
-But these features are seen in many other different conditions.
-Most parents notice that the child is not running as fast as the other kids.
+A: Most parents notice that the child is not running as fast as the other kids.
 The child may also get up from the ground, in a different way, using his hand for support and may have difficulty in climbing stairs.

 A: Muscular dystrophy can be transmitted from either of the parent via an affected gene.

-- In DMD the mother is a carrier of affected gene and the disease is transmitted to the male child.
+In Duchene Muscular Dystrophy the mother is a carrier of affected gene and the disease is transmitted to the male child.
 Each male born to such mother is on 50% risk of being affected and each female child born is at 50% risk of being a carrier.

 A: Not necessary.
 For example facioscapulohumeral, myotonic and limb girdle muscular dystrophy begin later in life .They are slow in progression and less severe than the childhood forms.

-In a few instances, such as facioscapulohumeral dystrophy a weak smile or inability to whistle may indicate a beginning.
-Similarly, in Limb girdle MD weakness of shoulders and hip is seen and in case of Myotonic MD there is apparent weakness of feet and hand.
+A: In a few instances, such as facioscapulohumeral dystrophy a weak smile or inability to whistle may indicate a beginning.
+Similarly, in Limb girdle muscular dystrophy weakness of shoulders and hip is seen and in case of Myotonic muscular dystrophy there is apparent weakness of feet and hand.